 You have three options:

-Stay in Cherrapunji / Sohra
+- Stay in Cherrapunji (Sohra)

-Stay at Tyrna
+- Stay at Tyrna (Recommended)

-Stay at Nongriat village
+- Stay at Nongriat Village

 Related: 10 Best Hotels in Shillong: Must Check Before Your Shillong Trip